 NORTH DAKOTA LICENSE REQUIREMENTS FOR LPNS & RNS – BY ENDORSEMENT

 The License by Endorsement process is for individuals who have never been licensed in the state of North Dakota.
 In addition, they must have completed a nursing board-approved nursing degree program in the last four years.
 Or provide proof that they have worked 400 hours of licensed nursing practice in the previous four years.
 Individuals must also provide proof of initial licensure by examination and a social security number.
-To receive a full nursing license all of the following documents must be submitted to and approved by the North Dakota Nursing Board Office.
+To receive a full nursing license submit all of the following documents to the North Dakota Nursing Board Office.

 - The online Initial RN/LPN Endorsement Application

 - Verification of licensure

 - An approved criminal background check

 When approved, the license will be issued in about seven business days.
 All licenses are posted and can be verified online.